 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-When it comes to the latest and greatest VPN protocols, WireGuard might be seen as a fledgling name in the game, but how does it compare when up against the ever-reliable OpenVPN?
+WireGuard might be seen as a fledgling name in the game when it comes to the latest and greatest VPN protocols, but how does it compare when up against the ever-reliable OpenVPN?
 It might seem like an obvious choice, but it’s not necessarily as cut and dried as you might have expected.

-We put together a guide with everything you need to know about WireGuard and OpenVPN.
+We put together a guide with everything you need to know about WireGuard vs OpenVPN.
 You’ll see how each protocol compares in terms of speeds, security, and compatibility.

-Virtual private networks (VPN) use VPN protocols to create a stable and secure connection between your device(s) and the internet.
+Let’s start with the basics.
+Virtual private networks (VPN) use protocols to create a stable and secure connection between your device(s) and the internet.
 A VPN protocol consists of specific rules or instructions that determine how data is routed to and from your device and the VPN server.
-It’s easy enough to use in practice, and you should be able to switch between any available protocols within your VPN settings menu.
-However, it’s not always obvious which protocol to choose.

 There are many protocols designed for different circumstances.
 Some specialize in privacy while others help maximize connection speeds.
-Most VPNs offer multiple protocols you can choose from depending on what activity you’re doing.
-For example, if you plan to watch Netflix with a VPN, you may opt for a protocol that lacks some security measures but can help improve your internet speeds.
-This way you can enjoy your movie marathon without interruptions.
+Most VPNs offer multiple protocols you can choose from depending on what you’re doing.

-Two of the most popular and best protocols today include WireGuard and OpenVPN.
-We’ve detailed what to expect from both protocols in the following guide, but first, we’ll start with a brief introduction for each one.
+Two of the most popular and best protocols today are WireGuard and OpenVPN.
+We’ve detailed what to expect from each one in the following guide, but first, we’ll start with a brief introduction for each one.

 What is WireGuard?

-A reasonably new kid on the block, WireGuard is a VPN protocol created by Edge Security cryptographer, Jason A. Donenfeld.
-While many tests went out in 2019, WireGuard’s first stable release, or version 1.0.0., was on March 29, 2020.
+WireGuard is a VPN protocol that was created by Edge Security cryptographer, Jason A. Donenfeld.
+WireGuard’s first stable release, or version 1.0.0., was on March 29, 2020.
+In their own words:

-WireGuard was originally developed for Linux machines.
-However, it is now used for a variety of VPN apps on every major platform, remaining as open-source software that’s easy to modify.
 It’s designed to be a cleaner alternative to older protocols, with just 4,000 lines of code in comparison to the 70,000 found in the open-source version of OpenVPN.
-Modified versions of the latter also tend to be higher.

-This lightweight protocol, therefore, uses less power than OpenVPN, is extremely user-friendly, and appears to be just as secure.
-It’s also much faster than OpenVPN.
+WireGuard uses less power than OpenVPN, is extremely user-friendly, and appears to be just as secure.
+It’s also much faster.
 Don’t go jumping ship, though.
-There are plenty of areas OpenVPN excels in, too.
+There are plenty of areas that OpenVPN excels in, too.

 What is OpenVPN?

-A more traditional protocol, OpenVPN was created and released back in 2001 by James Yonan–now the CTO of OpenVPN Inc..
-It’s used to create secure point-to-point or site-to-site connections in routed or bridged configurations, most notably with client and server applications.
+OpenVPN was created and released back in 2001 by James Yonan–now the CTO of OpenVPN Inc. It’s used to create secure point-to-point or site-to-site connections in routed or bridged configurations, most notably with client and server applications.

 The newer protocol wins easily.